PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 *2.*  We then use the *getEntries()* function to get the current cursor and then iterate through that cursor to get the specific data we want to return.
 In this example, we're only interested in the player’s Id and rank, but you could adapt this for score or supplemental data if required.

-*3.* We then return an array of data we collected from each doc in the cursor.
+*3.* We then return an array of data we collected from each document in the cursor.

 ```